unitymakesus/rtp/wp-content/plugins/autodescription/readme.txt

 == Changelog ==

+= 4.1.2 =

+In this minor update, we ensured compatibility with PHP 8 and WP 5.6.
+TSF now also fully integrates with WordPress Core Sitemaps, which you can configure via the SEO settings.
+If you decide to keep using TSF's optimized sitemap, you can now enjoy prerendering, DoS protection, and full Polylang integration.
+Lastly, you'll find various accessibility improvements, and we fixed [about a dozen bugs](https://theseoframework.com/?p=3650#detailed).

+We included a single-line self-destructing notification about our [Cyber Monday sale](https://theseoframework.com/?p=3527).
+We hope you'll opt to support our continuous efforts.
+But we're also kindly asking you to understand we must promote our premium extensions to make TSF possible.
+We are apprehensive about any embedded advertising and self-promotion in the plugin, so we must rely on notifications until a better system is available in WordPress.

 = 4.1.1 =

 In this major-minor update, we improved browser performance by up to 99% (not a typo) by exchanging over 300 jQuery calls for vanilla JS ones.
 We also added two new options for oEmbed, freed a dozen bugs that got stuck in the UI and generators, and [improved accessibility](https://theseoframework.com/?p=3623#detailed).